Exact Calabi-Yau categories and odd-dimensional Lagrangian spheres: Background and results

 Geometrically, let $M$ be a $2n$-dimensional Weinstein manifold, and assume that its wrapped Fukaya $A_\infty$-algebra $\mathcal{W}_M$ is quasi-isomorphic to some Ginzburg dg algebra $\mathcal{G}(Q,w)$.
-In particular, $M$ admits a cyclic dilation.
-To simplify our discussions here, assume further that the Fukaya categories $\mathcal{F}(M)$ and $\mathcal{W}(M)$ are Koszul dual, so that the endomorphism algebra $\mathcal{F}_M$ of a set of generators in $\mathcal{F}(M)$ can be identified with $\mathcal{B}(Q,w)$.
+In view of Proposition \ref{proposition:geom-inter}, $M$ admits a cyclic dilation.
+For simplicity, assume further that the Fukaya categories $\mathcal{F}(M)$ and $\mathcal{W}(M)$ are Koszul dual, so that the endomorphism algebra $\mathcal{F}_M$ of a set of split-generators in $\mathcal{F}(M)$ can be identified with $\mathcal{B}(Q,w)$.
 Our assumptions therefore ensure that the closed-open string map

 is an isomorphism.

 Via the quasi-isomorphism $\mathcal{F}_M\cong\mathcal{B}(Q,w)$ and the inverse of (\ref{eq:CO}), the Euler vector field $\mathit{eu}_\mathcal{B}$ gives rise to a quasi-dilation $b\in\mathit{SH}^1(M)$.
 In other words, the infinitesimal symmetry $b$ integrates to a \textit{dilating} $\mathbb{C}^\ast$-action on the Fukaya category $\mathcal{F}(M)$ in the sense of $\cite{ps3}$.
 For any two $\mathbb{C}^\ast$-equivariant objects $L_0,L_1$ of $\mathcal{F}(M)$, this enables us to define an endomorphism of their Floer cohomology algebra $\mathit{HF}^\ast(L_0,L_1)$, which equips $\mathit{HF}^\ast(L_0,L_1)$ with an additional $\mathbb{C}$-grading by generalized eigenspaces.